 This only applies to reductions in hours that occurred before the underpin date (or if earlier, before the end of the underpin period).

+You ignore the reduction in hours for the period:

+from the date of the reduction (or the beginning of the underpin period, if later)

-You ignore the reduction in hours for the period from the reduction to the (or if earlier, the end of the ) and, if applicable, for calculating tier 1 or 2 enhancements.
+to the underpin date (or the end of the underpin period, if earlier).

+If applicable, you also ignore the reduction in hours when calculating tier 1 or 2 enhancements.
 See next sub-section.

-underpin periodunderpin dateunderpin periodTier 1 and 2 enhancements
+Tier 1 and 2 enhancements

-You will add extra membership if:
+You add extra membership if:

 on the underpin date, the member left with an entitlement to tier 1 or 2 benefits under the CARE scheme, and